MdAlAminHub/School_Management_POC_with_django_drf_and_mongo_db/README.md

 python3 manage.py runserver
 ```

-#### There is a File link to "http://localhost:7000/api/docs/?fbclid=IwAR1M1rLXyxHO_nSYN4kneDO6Kdf41fn0L7elpTosnRQENfd3kwY0rFzsQZ4#/" which has the swagger Collection of API's which are mainly all the API's for the project
+#### There is a File endpoint  "http://localhost:7000/api/docs/" which has the swagger Collection of API's which are mainly all the API's for the project

 look like below :
 ![](screenshot/api_docs.png)